 The Application on Demand service (AoDs) is the EGI’s response to the requirements of researchers, scattered across Europe, without dedicated access to computational and storage resources, as well as other facilities needed to run scientific applications.

-Briefly, the Service offers:
+Briefly, the service provides access to:

 Applications that are offered "as a service" through online graphical environments.